 The other way to pay for car insurance with an agent is through independent agent or broker.
 Unlike a Farmers agent, who only sells Farmers products, independent agents are able to sell other companies' insurance products (as long as they have a relationship/partnership with them).
 The benefit of this is the ability to compare premiums from different companies while developing a trusting relationship with an agent.
 A potential negative of this approach is any associated car insurance broker fees.

 A common way to pay for car insurance is to purchase a policy directly through an insurance company's website.
 Your user experience may vary, as some companies invest more in their online user experience than others.
 This a good alternative if you want to handle things yourself and you already understand the coverage you need.
 The downside of this is that you see only one company’s insurance rates.

-The best way to do any kind of shopping — regardless of what it’s for — is to find the cheapest price.
-Comparison tools use this idea to show auto insurance premiums from different companies in order to find the rate that suits your needs.
-The benefit of this is clear: you can see prices from a variety of insurance companies in order to find the best rate.
-However, unless the comparison tool has an established relationship with insurance companies, you’ll have to repeat the process independently with the insurer in order to buy the policy.
+The best way to shop — regardless of the product — is to find the cheapest price.
+Comparison tools show auto insurance premiums from different companies to help you find the best rate.
+The benefit of this is clear: you can see prices from a variety of insurance companies and get a cheap quote.